webforj/webforj-documentation/docs/layouts/flex_layouts.md

 <JavadocLink type="engine" location="org/dwcj/component/layout/flexlayout/FlexLayout" top='true'/>

-The DWCJ provides developers with an efficient and intuitive way to layout their various applications and components - the Flex Layout.
+Webforj provides developers with an efficient and intuitive way to layout their various applications and components - the Flex Layout.
 This toolset allows for items to be displayed either vertically or horizontally.

 ## Constructing a Flex Layout